 Kitchens are being designed as a multitasking space that’s used by the entire family.
 They are becoming the central activity center, the hub-of-the-house, where the family spends time together cooking, eating and entertaining.
 Kitchen layouts include various cooking zones with state-of-the-art appliances, kitchen islands with prep stations and sinks, and planning areas with desks and computers.
 This versatile layout creates a kitchen where kids can do homework while parents cook dinner.
 It encourages family conversations and shared activities.

 Outdoor Fireplaces and Firepits

-Outdoor fireplaces and firepits create an outdoor environment with a cozy, relaxing atmosphere.
+Outdoor fireplaces and fire pits create an outdoor environment with a cozy, relaxing atmosphere.
 The glow of a warm fire creates a comfortable setting for outdoor dining and entertaining.
-The added warmth and light extends the time you can spend outdoors throughout the year.
-Outdoor fireplaces require more space, more money and special skills to build and install.
-Free-standing firepits require very little space, less money and no building skills.
+The added warmth and light extend the time you can spend outdoors throughout the year.
+Outdoor fireplaces require more space, more money, and special skills to build and install.
+Free-standing firepits require very little space, less money, and no building skills.
 The choice usually depends on space and budget limitations, but they are both popular outdoor features.

 Spas and Hot Tubs